mui/material-ui/docs/src/pages/components/steppers/steppers-pt.md

 We've used the `StepButton` here to demonstrate clickable step labels as well as setting the `completed` flag however because steps can be accessed in a non-linear fashion it's up to your own implementation to determine when all steps are completed (or even if they need to be completed).

-{{"demo": "pages/demos/steppers/HorizontalNonLinearStepper.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearStepper.js"}}

 ## Horizontal Linear - Alternative Label

 Labels can be placed below the step icon by setting the `alternativeLabel` property on the `Stepper` component.

-{{"demo": "pages/demos/steppers/HorizontalLinearAlternativeLabelStepper.js"}}
+{{"demo": "pages/components/steppers/HorizontalLinearAlternativeLabelStepper.js"}}

 ## Horizontal Non Linear - Alternative Label

-{{"demo": "pages/demos/steppers/HorizontalNonLinearAlternativeLabelStepper.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearAlternativeLabelStepper.js"}}

 ## Horizontal Non Linear - Error Step

-{{"demo": "pages/demos/steppers/HorizontalNonLinearStepperWithError.js"}}
+{{"demo": "pages/components/steppers/HorizontalNonLinearStepperWithError.js"}}

 ## Vertical Stepper

-{{"demo": "pages/demos/steppers/VerticalLinearStepper.js"}}
+{{"demo": "pages/components/steppers/VerticalLinearStepper.js"}}

 ## Customized Stepper

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a stepper.
+Aqui está um exemplo de personalização do componente.
+Você pode aprender mais sobre isso na [página de documentação de substituições](/customization/components/).

 This component uses a customized `StepConnector` element that changes border color based on the `active` and `completed` state.

-⚠️ Embora a especificação do design do material incentive o tema, esses exemplos estão fora do caminho comum.

-{{"demo": "pages/demos/steppers/CustomizedStepper.js"}}
+{{"demo": "pages/components/steppers/CustomizedSteppers.js"}}

 ## Mobile Stepper